MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSearchAction.md

 ## DESCRIPTION
 After you create a content search using the New-ComplianceSearch cmdlet and run it using the Start-ComplianceSearch cmdlet, you assign a search action to the search using the New-ComplianceSearchAction cmdlet.

 In on-premises Exchange, this cmdlet is available in the Mailbox Search role.
-By default, this role is assigned only to the eDiscovery Manager role group, and not to the Organization Management role group.
+By default, this role is assigned only to the Discovery Management role group.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).